eroolls4/Chess/README.md

 - Check and checkmate
 - Stalemate
 - Draw conditions (e.g., threefold repetition, fifty-move rule)
+- Use ESC for PauseMenu

 ## How to Run the Project

 To run the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/eroolls4/Chess`
+1. Clone the repository: `git clone https://github.com/eroolls4/Chess.git`
 2. Open the solution file in Visual Studio.
 3. Build the solution to restore dependencies and compile the project.
 4. Run the project using Visual Studio.